MADRID, Spain (CNN) -- One of Osama bin Laden's sons has asked Spain to grant him asylum, a spokeswoman for Spain's interior ministry said Tuesday.

-Omar bin Laden, who is in his late 20s, stepped off a plane at Madrid's Barajas International Airport during a stopover late Monday and informed authorities that he planned to request political asylum, the spokeswoman said.
+Omar bin Laden, who is in his late 20s, stepped off a plane at Madrid's airport during a stopover late Monday and asked to stay, the spokeswoman said.

-He prepared his formal asylum request Tuesday at the airport with the help of a translator, filing it around 1 p.m., the spokeswoman said.
+He was preparing his formal asylum request Tuesday at the airport with the help of a translator, the spokeswoman said.

-The Interior Ministry, which had 72 hours to reply to the request, was required to seek the opinion of the U.N.
-High Commissioner for Refugees on the matter.
-The UNHCR recommended against granting asylum, the spokeswoman said Wednesday.
+The Interior Ministry, which will have 72 hours to reply to the request once it's filed, will seek the opinion of the United Nations High Commissioner for Refugees (UNHCR) on the matter, she said.

-It was not immediately known what grounds bin Laden gave for his request, and the spokeswoman said it is unlikely to be disclosed.
+It was not immediately known what grounds Omar bin Laden would be giving for his request.

-Since Spain has denied his request, bin Laden has 24 hours to appeal before he is put on a plane back to Cairo, the spokeswoman said.
-If he appeals, the Spanish government has 48 hours to rule on it.
+If Spain denies his initial request, he would have 24 hours to appeal before he is put on a plane back to Cairo, the spokeswoman said.

-Last year, 7,664 people requested asylum in Spain.
-The government granted that status to only 570, the spokeswoman said.
+Last year, 7,664 people requested asylum in Spain, but the government granted that status to just 570 of them, the spokeswoman said.